Life Within Our Stories

 - Taoism as a practice teaches with stories.

 - The exploring of a story is an art.
-Take the time to expand what you see within all stories.
+Take the time to expand what you see in all stories.

 - To hold truth as a story allows a person to achieve more flexibility in life.